huangsam/photohaul/README.md

 I want to apply those same patterns to old photos, so that it is easier for me to access my precious memories.
 However, I struggle to apply the same organization to my vast collection of older photos.
-Lightroom settings cannot be applied to previously exported images, and writing custom scripts seems daunting.
+I cannot apply Lightroom settings to previously exported images and writing custom scripts seems daunting.

 I also want to migrate my photos over to a NAS or a cloud provider like Google Drive, but it involves endless rounds of manual drag-and-drop